chef/chef-oss-practices/communication/communication-faq.md

 There are a few clear issues with synchronous chat tools, which have the tendency to alienate parts of our community.
 * Synchronous chat works best when all participants are within close time zones.
 We have contributors in Europe, Asia, and Australia (at least) and it's very easy for them to lose the development conversation when it is held in a synchronous matter.
 They often do not have a chance to interact with us, or before decisions are made.
 * Synchronous chat is difficult for non-native English speakers.
 Due to the high volume and speed of synchronous chat, it can be easy for non-native English speakers to quickly lose the context.
 When there is a language barrier, it's much easier to hold conversations in an async matter when translation tools can be used and there is just more time for comprehension to happen.
+* Synchronous chat is also difficult for those who do not have the time or resource to keep up - some people prefer to think more slowly and carefully.
+The pace of conversation in a synchronous context is often set by the quickest thinking, quickest typing users, we value deliveration and thoughfulness.
 * Non-majority contributors (women, Non-binary folks, etc.) face unique challenges when interacting on the web, especially about technology.
 People who don't know them personally have a tendency to assume them incompetent until proven otherwise - which very much hinders their ability to drive conversation around technical topics.
 Yes, we do have clear examples of that happening in our community.
 Async communication forces more thought into the responses and relieves the pressure of being questioned constantly while trying to formulate a response.

 ## So when would we use a synchronous chat tool?